godotengine/godot-docs/getting_started/workflow/project_setup/project_organization.rst

 Unlike other engines, a lot of resource are contained within the scene itself, so the amount of files in the filesystem is considerably lower.

-Considering that, the most common approach is to group assets close to scenes as, when a project grows, it makes it more maintainable.
+Considering that, the most common approach is to group assets as close to scenes as possible; when a project grows, it makes it more maintainable.

 As example, base sprite images, 3D model scenes or meshes, materials, etc. can usually be organized in a place, while a separate folder is used